bennyLCK/tp/docs/UserGuide.md

 Format: `clear`

+> [!WARNING]
+> This action is irreversible.
+All persons will be deleted from the address book.
+The app will not prompt you to confirm this action.

 ## [3.2.
 Managing Articles](#3-features)
+PressPlanner's article management system is designed to help you keep track of your articles and the people involved in them.
+As a freelancer, you lack the same resources a major firm has.
+PressPlanner helps you maximise the value you can get from your contacts by helping you keep track of which contacts you've worked with for different articles.

+> [!TIP]
+> Refer to [Why Use PressPlanner?](#12-why-use-pressplanner) for some of our recommended workflows and how PressPlanner can help you.

+> [!IMPORTANT]
+> Here are some important terms that will be used in this section:
+> 1. `DATE`
+>    * All articles have a mandatory `DATE` field.
+This field is also used in commands like [`filter`](#326-filtering-articles--filter--a)
+>    * `DATE` must be in the format `dd-mm-yyyy [HH:mm]`.
+>      * `HH:mm` is optional and defaults to `00:00` if not provided.
+>      * `HH:mm` must be in 24-hour format.
+>    * Examples of valid dates: `01-01-2023`, `01-01-2023 22:30`
+> 2. `STATUS`
+>    * All articles have a mandatory `STATUS` field.
+>    * `STATUS` can be:
+>      1. `draft`
+>      2. `published`
+>      3. `archived`.
+>    * The `STATUS` parameter is not case-sensitive (e.g. `draft` and `DRAFT` are both valid inputs).

 ### [3.2.1.
 Adding an Article](#32-managing-articles) : `add -a`
 Adds a new article to PressPlanner's database.

 Format: `add -a h/HEADLINE  d/DATE s/STATUS [c/CONTRIBUTOR]... [i/INTERVIEWEE]... [t/TAG]...[o/OUTLET]... [l/LINK]`
-* Only `HEADLINE`, `DATE`, and `STATUS` are mandatory fields.
-  * An article's `DATE` can represent what you choose to be relevant to your workflow, we recommend using it to represent:
-    * Time of creation for drafts.
-    * Time of publication for published articles.
-  * `DATE` must be in the format `dd-mm-yyyy [HH:mm]`.
-    * `HH:mm` is optional and defaults to `00:00` if not provided.
-    * `HH:mm` must be in 24-hour format.
-    * Examples of valid dates: `01-01-2023`, `01-01-2023 22:30`
-  * `STATUS` can be `draft`, `published`, or `archived`.
-    * To allow you to add different versions of `draft`, PressPlanner allows duplicates of articles as long as their `STATUS` are `draft`.
-  * If you do not have a valid webpage of the link, do not include `l/` in your add command for `LINK`.
-PressPlanner does not check for validity of links, so you might end up the link not opening upon clicking the `Link` button.
-* Adding an article will return to displaying all articles if a [find](#325-searching-for-an-article-by-headline--find--a) command was executed before.
-  * This does not apply to [filters](#326-filtering-articles--filter--a).
-  * If the name of a contributor or interviewee matches a person in the address book, the person's name will be linked to the article which will be accessible via the `lookup` and `lookup -a` commands.

 > [!WARNING]
+> 1. Only `HEADLINE`, `DATE`, and `STATUS` are mandatory fields.
+>   * Refer to [Managing Articles](#32-managing-articles) for the valid formats of `DATE` and `STATUS`.
+>   * An article's `HEADLINE` must be unique **unless it is a `draft`**
 >     * `HEADLINE` accepts any characters, but spaces at the start will be automatically removed.
 >     * `HEADLINE` can also be left blank.
 This is not recommended, but allowed for flexibility.
 >       * e.g. `add -a h/ d/20-10-2023 s/draft` is a valid command and will add an article with a blank headline.
 >       * Some users may find this useful for adding drafts quickly and filling in the headline later.
+>   * An article's `DATE` can represent what you choose to be relevant to your workflow, we recommend using it to represent:
+>     * Time of creation for drafts.
+>     * Time of publication for published articles.
+> 2. Entering multiple prefixes for any of these fields will overwrite the previous values.
+>   * e.g. `add -a h/My Article d/20-10-2023 s/draft h/My Second Article` will add an article titled `My Second Article`.
+>   * e.g. `add -a h/My Article d/01-01-2024 s/draft d/02-02-2024` will add an article with the date `02-02-2024`.

+* A `CONTRIBUTOR` is a co-author or information source that was not directly interviewed for an article.
+* An `INTERVIEWEE` is a person directly interviewed for an article.
+  * If a `CONTRIBUTOR` or `INTERVIEWEE` has the same name as a contact in PressPlanner's address book, [`lookup`](#316-lookup-associated-articles--lookup) and [`lookup -a`](#328-lookup-associated-persons--lookup--a) commands can be used to find articles and persons associated with each other.
+* An `OUTLET` is the publication or platform the article was published on.
+* A `TAG` is any keyword or phrase that helps categorise the article.
+* A `LINK` is a URL to the article.

+> [!IMPORTANT]
+> * Adding an article will return to displaying all articles if a [find](#325-searching-for-an-article-by-headline--find--a) command was executed before.
+>   * This does not apply to [filters](#326-filtering-articles--filter--a).

 Examples:
 * `add -a h/iPhone 13 Review d/20-03-2024 s/draft c/John Doe i/Michael Lee t/New Releases`
 * `add -a h/AI Inc. Acquired by Google d/30-08-2024 08:45 s/published c/Alex Johnson i/Emily Brown t/AI o/CNA l/www.example.com`

-> [!WARNING]
-> You should only use each prefixes once, except the `t/` prefix for Tags.
-If you use multiple prefixes in one command, eg. `add -a h/My Article d/20-10-2023 s/draft h/My Second Article` only the value that comes after the last duplicate prefix to be added, which means that in this case, the header of the article will be "My Second Article".

 ### [3.2.2.
 Deleting an Article](#32-managing-articles) : `delete -a`